 Why is it important to get it right?

-The past 12 months have seen some of the biggest brands in Australia being publicly caught out for unpaid wages.
+The past few years have seen some of the biggest brands in Australia being publicly caught out for unpaid wages.
 Some have even self-disclosed employee underpayments to the Fair Work Ombudsman (FWO), who has made it clear that “admission is not absolution”.
 Woolworths, for example, disclosed in October 2019 that it had underpaid roughly 5,700 employees over nine years by an enormous $300 million.

 How does this happen to so often?
 The key reason is many businesses do not have a comprehensive understanding of employees’ entitlements.
 The repercussions aren’t just significant, they are also long lasting, with some businesses taking many months or even years to sort through backpay and ensure staff are compensated.